MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_windows_server.md

 # Windows Containers on Windows Server

+**This is preliminary content and subject to change.**

 This exercise will walk through basic deployment and use of the Windows container feature on Windows Server.
 After completion, you will have installed the container role and have deployed a simple Windows Server container.
 Before starting this quick start, familiarize yourself with basic container concepts and terminology.
 This information can be found in the [Quick Start Introduction](./quick_start.md).

+**Prerequisites:**

+One computer system (physical or virtual) running [Windows Server 2016 Technical Preview 5](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-technical-preview).

 > This quick start is specific to Windows Server containers on Windows Server 2016.
 Additional quick start documentation is available for other configuration.
 See the table of contents for these.

-**Prerequisites:**

-One computer system (physical or virtual) running [Windows Server 2016 Technical Preview 5](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-technical-preview).

 ## 1. Install Container Feature